oeg-upm/LOT-resources/README.md

 The repository includes a template for generating an ORSD for an ontology in the following formats:
 * Microsoft word
 * LaTex file

+##### Ontology requirements list
+The repository includes a template for the list of functional requirements for an ontology in the following formats:
+* Excel file

 ##### Methodology figures
 If you want to use these figures, please follow the guidelines: